m0squdev/dracula-spicetify-theme/README.md

 The color palette _mostly_ follows the [Dracula color scheme](https://draculatheme.com/contribute#color-palette).

-The theme also hides announcements and the filter chips on top of the homepage because they don't work with Spicetify (see [this issue](https://github.com/spicetify/cli/issues/3375) for reference).
+The theme hides announcements and the filter chips on top of the homepage because they don't work with Spicetify (see [this issue](https://github.com/spicetify/cli/issues/3375) for reference).

 ## Installation